-I won’t give too much away, but I’ll be on a panel on with a couple other guests talking about passive income.
+I won’t give too much away, but I’ll be on a panel with a couple of other guests talking about passive income.

 That’ll be at the beginning of February… looking forward to it!
 And, of course, I’ll let you know once that goes live as well.

 So that’s about it.
 I have a lot of things I want to get started on, but I don’t want to try to make things happen all at once either.
 It’s time to realize that I should enjoy life and not treat it so much like a task list.